anyangusimonk/Arabella-Inc-Password-Policy-Enforcement/README.md

 - **Local Security Policy is not the right tool in a domain.** - Settings configured there are overridden by the Default Domain Policy.
 Always use Group Policy Management for domain-wide enforcement.
 - **Minimum password age blocks resets.** - If set above 0 days, password resets via PowerShell will fail with a permissions error until it is temporarily set to 0.
-- **Fine-Grained Policies require AD Administrative Center.** - They live in System → Password Settings Container — not in Group Policy Management.
+- **Fine-Grained Policies require AD Administrative Center.** - They live in System → Password Settings Container, not in Group Policy Management.
 - **Precedence determines which policy wins.** - Lower number = higher priority.
 Precedence 1 overrides everything else.
 - **Event-log activity** - Once joined to a domain, access to the workstations (Client-side) security log is denied, only the Domain controller (Server-side) is accessible to the admins.
 Incase of a lockout after a failed logon event, it is recorded and queried on the Domain controller.